cfpb/consumerfinance.gov/docs/development-tips.md

 To add new pages to the navigation, edit the [mkdocs.yml](https://github.com/cfpb/cfgov-refresh/blob/master/mkdocs.yml) file in the root directory.

-The source Markdown file used to generate one page of reference documentation can be generated dynamically from the source code by running the following Django management command from within a Python environment:
+The source Markdown file for the StreamField blocks documentation is generated from source code.
+To generate that documentation, run the following Django management command from within a Python environment:

 ```sh
 $ cfgov/manage.py generate_streamfield_docs -o docs/streamfield-blocks.md